Estefania1212/website-/README.md

 we should create the issue and assign it to ourselves though can assign it to another person. and we have to create a brach for the issue. we create a hobbysite folder on our desktop.
 We do mkdir hobbysite we create a repository on github with the name of website we clone it. and then we go inside website repository with cd website and then we say git fetch origin then we do git checkout the name of the repository we have created after git fetch origin.
+After we fetch we can do the git add .    git commit -m "write a message here"  , and git push

 code .  sirve para iniciar en otra folder. git branch to cinfirm i am in the correct branch

-to add any new file into our repository on GITHUB we say git add .
+TO ADD ANY FILE ON OUR VISUAL CODE FOR OUR GITHUB to add any new file into our repository on GITHUB we say git add .

 put git commit -m "Adding a Home Page" this is the message we want to reflect.